 Website monitoring software enables you to schedule HTTP requests against your website at regular intervals.
 In other words, you can configure the software to continuously check that your website is available.
 You can configure it so that, if the website is unavailable, you receive an alert (eg, pager or email).

 There are many solutions available and many allow you to monitor other network devices too — not just a web service.

 An important thing to remember when using this software is that, you should always install the monitoring software on a separate computer to the one you're monitoring.
 Even better, you should install the software on two different machines, then use the second installation to monitor the first.
 That way, if the machine hosting the monitoring software becomes unavailable, you'll know about it.
 In other words, you're monitoring the monitor!

 Examples of monitoring software includes: OpManager, WhatsUp Gold, and Enterprise Monitor.

-Website Monitoring Service
+Online Website Monitoring Service

 If you don't want to install your own monitoring software, you can use a third party provider.
 Even if you do want to use your own monitoring software, there are still benefits in using a third party.

 A monitoring service provides you with the ability to schedule monitoring jobs against your website without you having to install any software.
 You simply sign up with a third party service, then configure the monitor via an online form.